mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Time Shift is executed.

-If the psion wishes to take additional people with him, he can extend the range of his Time Shift field to encompass a 1 metre radius for every additional Psi point invested in the shift.
+If the psion wishes to take additional people with him, he can extend the range of his Time Shift field to encompass a 1 meter radius for every additional Psi point invested in the shift.
 However, he suffers a –1 DM to the Temporal Manipulation roll for every individual within the area of effect.